kerusan/TinyMCEView/README.md

 Now you have a Xcode project with the framework added so it is easy to instantiate a TinyMCEView inside a window.

-Since tinymce is an external javascript lib it has to be loaded from the index.html or index-debug.html files.
+Since TinyMCE is an external javascript lib it has to be loaded from the index.html or index-debug.html files.
 So include these lines in index.html

     <script type="text/javascript"
     src="Frameworks/TinyMCEView/Resources/tinymce.min.js"